kcgreenn/JavaSchedulingApp/README.md

 * JavaFX 12
 * MySQL

-How to Run the Program: Extract the zipped folder and open it in NetBeans, than press F6 or or click the Run tab and select Run.
+How to Run the Program: Extract the zipped folder and open it in NetBeans, than press F6 or click the Run tab and select Run.